openrndr/orx/orx-math/README.md

 ### rbf/RbfGrid01

-Demonstrates drawing a distorted grid using a two-dimensional Radial Basis Function (RBF) interpolator
+Demonstrates drawing a grid and a rotating rectangle both distorted using a two-dimensional Radial Basis Function (RBF) interpolator.

+The first part of the code creates the interpolator which is later used to map 2D vectors to distorted coordinates.

 ![rbf-RbfGrid01Kt](https://raw.githubusercontent.com/openrndr/orx/media/orx-math/images/rbf-RbfGrid01Kt.png)